Nettas/f5-agility-labs-xc/docs/class5/module2/lab1.rst

 Lab 1 - Review vK8s Cluster and Deploy vK8s Workload
 ----------------------------------------------------

-..
-F5 Distributed Cloud App Stack is a SaaS-based offering to deploy, secure, and operate a fleet of applications across the distributed infrastructure in multi-cloud or edge.
-It can scale to a large number of clusters and locations with centralized orchestration, observability, and operations to reduce the complexity of managing a fleet of distributed clusters.

 In this lab, we will learn the following:

 •  Review the previously-created Virtual K8s cluster